 The NewForce Model

-Companies that rely on technology to do business face a major challenge that can make or break their success: the ability to consistently access a well-trained, dedicated, and affordable workforce.
+Companies that rely on technology to do business face a major challenge that can make or break their success: the ability to consistently access a well-trained and dedicated workforce.

 Hiring Incentive Through “Learn and Earn”

 Through a grant-funded program under the West Virginia Community and Technical College System, Learn and Earn allows employers who hire recent NewForce graduates to receive up to 50% salary reimbursement for the first 6-12 months on the job.
 This program provides a hiring incentive for employers and enables students to transfer skills they learned at NewForce and put them to practice in your workplace.

 While Learn and Earn is a grant-funded program, other than initial paperwork outlining the company’s needs and estimated number of hires, companies are not responsible for any grant management.
 After signing up and being approved, the company simply invoices Mountwest Community and Technical College (MCTC) with pay stubs as backup documentation for this reimbursement.
 This can be done as frequently as the company sees fit.
 Some vendors invoice every pay period, some vendors invoice once a month to every other month.

 Benefits are not eligible for reimbursement through Learn and Earn, though companies may—and Generation West Virginia encourages them to—offer benefits to employees hired through NewForce.

 Companies are eligible for the 50% salary reimbursement for the first six months of the NewForce graduate’s employment.
 Some employers structure this as a six month internship, while others apply it to the first six months of full employment.